 You polished your resume and sent it to the right person, along with a stellar cover letter.
 You got a call.
 You aced the interview.
 You were brought back in—twice!
-You sent thank you notes after each interview, to each interviewer.
+You sent thank-you notes after each interview, to each interviewer.
 Your follow-up was polite and appropriate.
 You were told you were a finalist.
-The HR person thought it was looking good for you...yet, they gave the job to someone else.
+The HR person thought it was looking good for you...yet they gave the job to someone else.

 After all that effort and waiting and wondering.
 After joking with the receptionist about being a “regular" in the lobby.
 After establishing what seemed like a genuine rapport with the executive in charge of the department.
 After what the HR person said about it looking good...

-Be A Resource, If You Can
+Be A Resource If You CanBigstock

-If there's some topic that was discussed and piece of information that the interviewer wished they had, track it down.
-If the interviewer wanted to connect with someone who you know, offer to make the introduction.
+If there's some topic that was discussed and a piece of information that the interviewer wished they had, track it down.
+If the interviewer wanted to connect with someone you know, offer to make the introduction.
 There's not always an opportunity like this, but if there is, take advantage of it.

 Keep The Door Open

 A sentence like this can cement you in their minds as the backup or as the first person to be called when something else becomes available.

-HR officials will sometimes forward resumes of promising candidate to colleagues at other companies for their open positions.
+HR officials will sometimes forward resumes of promising candidates to colleagues at other companies for their open positions.
 Getting the original job is just one good outcome of the job interviewing process.
 Consider a "near miss" at getting hired one more step in building your reputation for overall career success.

-- 3 Ways To Minimize Job Rejection - Work It Daily ›
+- How To Handle Job Rejection (In 5 Easy Steps!) - Work It Daily ›